How much Sleep Is Enough for Your Baby?

 it can be quite frustrating to hear your friends report about

-much attention - chances are those reported numbers are exaggerated, and in any case sleep needs are individual.
-Simply go through the checks
+much attention - chances are those reported numbers are exaggerated (they usually are).
+And in any case sleep needs are totally individual.

 above and you may find you are doing absolutely fine and in fact have

-the best suited arrangement for your little boy or girl.
+the best suited arrangement for

 Resources

-[1] Sleep Duration From Infancy to Adolescence: Reference Values and General Trends Ivo Iglowstein, Oskar G. Jenni, Luciano Molinari and Remo H. Largo Pediatrics, 2003;111;302-307 doi: 10.1542/peds.111.2.302.
+[1] Sleep Duration From Infancy to Adolescence: Reference Values and General Trends Ivo Iglowstein, Oskar G. Jenni, Luciano Molinari and Remo H. Largo Pediatrics , 2003;111;302-307 doi: 10.1542/peds.111.2.302.

 Baby waking every hour?